Ajay7548/ContextAI-Assistant/README.md

 ```
 Vite will launch the development server, usually available at `http://localhost:5173`.
 Open this URL in your browser to view the application.

-## Key Features & AI Concepts Used

-- **Retrieval-Augmented Generation (RAG)**: The assistant uses a RAG architecture to answer questions accurately by fetching relevant context from its knowledge base before generating a response with the LLM.
-- **Vector Embeddings & Semantic Search**: Utilizes the Hugging Face Inference API (Sentence Transformers) to convert documents and user queries into vector embeddings.
-This allows the system to find the most contextually relevant documents via similarity scoring.
-- **High-Speed AI Inference**: Leverages the Groq API and the `llama-3.1-8b-instant` model to provide extremely fast, context-aware chat completions based on the retrieved documents.
-- **Optimized Frontend Architecture**: Modularized React components to eliminate prop drilling and provide a highly maintainable code structure.
-- **Intelligent Chat Interface**: Features auto-scrolling to keep the latest messages in view, as well as automatic input focusing after receiving an AI response for a seamless user experience.